shyu216/knownoevil/src/dev/rs.md

 1. Find the PID of the process by `ps aux | grep <your process name>`.
 2. Kill the process by `kill -9 <PID>`.

+### How to setup it in WSL?

+install `usbipd`, then see: https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device